Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

             scope: openid, profile, offline_access, api://client-1/client-1-scope-1
             redirect-uri: http://localhost:8080/login/oauth2/code/
 ```
-For more information about these configuration items, please refer to [Spring Security doc: OAuth2 login: CommonOAuth2Provider].
+For more information about these configuration items, please refer to [Spring Security doc about CommonOAuth2Provider].

 Next step, we need to fill these placeholders in application.yml: `<tenant-id>`, `client-id`, `<client-secret>`.

-## 1.4.
+## 1.2.
 Create required resources in Azure.
+After sample project created, we need some resources in Azure.
+And get some properties and replace the placeholder in `application.yml`.

-### 1.4.1.
+### 1.2.1.
 Get an Azure Active Directory tenant
 Read [MS docs about get an Azure AD tenant], get an Azure Active Directory tenant.
 Get the tenant-id and replace the placeholder(`<tenant-id>`) in `application.yml`.

-### 1.4.2.
+### 1.2.2.
 Register an application
 Read [MS docs about register an application], register an application.
 Here application is an OAuth2 client.
 Get the client-id and replace the placeholder(`<client-id>`) in `application.yml`.

-### 1.4.3.
+### 1.2.3.
 Add a redirect URI
 Read [MS docs about add a redirect URI], add redirect URI: `http://localhost:8080/login/oauth2/code/`.

-### 1.4.4.
+### 1.2.4.
 Add a client secret
 Read [MS docs about add a client secret], add a client secret.
 Get the client-secret and replace the placeholder(`<client-secret>`) in `application.yml`.

-### 1.4.5.
+### 1.2.5.
 Get user account.
 If you already have user account in this tenant, you can skip this step.
 Otherwise, read [MS docs about add users], create an account: `user-1@<tenant-name>.com`.

-## 1.5.
+## 1.3.
 Run the application
 Run the Spring Boot application.
 If you don't know how to run Spring Boot application, please refer to [Spring docs about running application].

 Use web browser to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
 Input username and password of `user-1@<tenant-name>.com`, then you can log in successfully and see "hello" in the web page.